 There’s no cure, but some people can manage their symptoms well with steroids and drugs that calm the immune system.

 This spinal cord disorder can cause symptoms throughout your body.
 It depends on where on your spinal cord you lose myelin.
-You might get the condition as a symptom of neuromyelitis optica.
 It also makes you more likely to be diagnosed with MS later on.
 There are about 1,400 new cases of transverse myelitis each year.

 It affects kids and adults, but women are more likely to get it than men.
 Doctors aren’t sure about the cause, but it often follows an infection.
 Some people have long-lasting effects.
 Others recover with no problems.